-Volume: Volume is not in itself good or bad, but is an important part of the overall reputation algorithm: for example, an IP address which sends 100 messages and receives 99 complaints is problematic, while an IP address which sends 100,000 messages and receives 99 complaints is probably okay.
+Volume: Volume is not in itself good or bad but is an important part of the overall reputation algorithm.
+For example, an IP address which sends 100 messages and receives 99 complaints is problematic, while an IP address which sends 100,000 messages and receives 99 complaints is likely OK.
 A higher score equates to larger volume monitored by the Sender Score Reputation Network.

-External Reputation: This score shows how the IP address compares to all other IP addresses seen by the Sender Score Reputation Network on a variety of external blacklists and whitelists.
+External Reputation: This score shows how the IP address compares to all other IP addresses seen by the Sender Score Reputation Network on a variety of external blocklists and whitelists.

 Unknown Users: This score represents the rank of the IP address’s unknown user rate compared to all other IP addresses seen by the Sender Score Reputation Network.
 Unknown user rates are taken directly from incoming SMTP logs of participating ISPs, tracking how often an IP address attempts to send a message to an address which does not exist.

-Rejected: This represents how often messages are rejected (bounced due to some policy reason, usually spam filtering or blacklisting) compared to other IP addresses seen in the Sender Score Reputation Network.
+Rejected: This represents how often messages are rejected (bounced due to some policy reason, usually spam filtering or blocklisting) compared to other IP addresses seen in the Sender Score Reputation Network.

-Receivers use the Sender Score as input to their mail filtering decisions.
+Receivers use the Sender Score as context to their mail filtering decisions.
 A simple implementation may be to reject all mail with a Sender Score beneath some level they deem acceptable.
-A more complicated implementation may be to whitelist IP addresses with Sender Scores above some threshold but blacklist senders who have recently hit a spamtrap, or who have generated very high complaint rates.
-Some ISPs use Sender Score as a guide for how many messages to accept from an individual IP address within a set period of time this is often called ‘throttling’ or ‘rate limiting’.
+A more complicated implementation may be to whitelist IP addresses with Sender Scores above some threshold but blacklist senders who have recently hit a spam trap, or generate very high complaint rates.
+Some ISPs use Sender Score as a guide for how many messages to accept from an individual IP address within a set period of time.
+This is often called “throttling” or “rate limiting”.
 For example, the higher the Sender Score, the more messages that IP address can send to that ISP.
-A lower Sender Score, or attempts to send more messages than are allowed, can mean your messages are rejected (usually as a temporary failure.)
+With a lower Sender Score, attempts to send more messages than are allowed, can mean your messages are rejected (usually as a temporary failure.)

 Universally, the higher your Sender Score, the better chance your mail will be accepted by an ISP and delivered to your intended recipient.
-The lower an IP address’s Sender Score, the more likely that ISPs & anti-spam systems including those which do not query Sender Score directly will reject or filter the mail.
+The lower an IP address’s Sender Score, the more likely that ISPs and anti-spam systems, including those which do not query Sender Score directly will reject or filter the mail.

 Senders can use Sender Score data to monitor their own sending behavior, and quickly identify problem spots.
 For example, identifying sources of complaints or knowing whether mail from your network hits spam traps can allow you to resolve any issues before they begin to impact delivery of all mail from your network.

-Sender Score does not directly block or accept email.
+No. Sender Score does not directly block or accept email.
 Receiving email networks and ISPs may query Sender Score and use the result as a means for assessing their email traffic and allowing or rejecting email.
-The lowest scores are often filtered or blocked by email receivers.
-However, only the receiving network can ultimately determine if your email is delivered.
+Only the receiving network can ultimately determine if your email is delivered.
 Even if the receiving network does not utilize Sender Score data directly, in most cases they will be looking at similar metrics.
 Therefore, the work involved in improving your Sender Score generally improves the chances your email will be delivered everywhere.

-For all the latest email marketing industry information and news, sign up for Return Path’s Blog.
+For all the latest email marketing industry information and news, check out our blog.

-To read our informative whitepapers on email technology and deliverability, click here.
+To read our informative whitepapers on email technology and deliverability, head to our resource center.

-If you have questions or concerns about your email delivery, you may contact a Return Path sales representative.
+If you have questions or concerns about your email delivery, reach out to one of our email experts.

-Your sender reputation determines whether you get into the inbox or delivered at all.
+Your sender reputation determines whether your email gets delivered at all.
 Like a credit score, you need to continually track your reputation and know what to do to fix it.
-Sender Score is a free service that provides a representation of a sender’s reputation.
-Reputation Monitor is a paid tool available from Return Path that provides much more data.
+Sender Score is a free service providing a representation of a sender’s reputation.
+Reputation Monitor is a paid tool available from Validity providing much more data.
 And shows users how ISPs and email receivers view their IP address reputation, how they compare to other senders and what they need to change to improve their inbox placement rates.

-Just like with a credit score, you need to monitor your score continually.
-With Reputation Monitor, you’ll be able to stay on top of the key metrics that drive reputation and ISP filtering decisions, and understand what you can to do to improve your reputation, your Sender Score and your inbox placement rates.
+With Reputation Monitor, you’ll be able to stay on top of the key metrics driving reputation and ISP filtering decisions, and understand what you can to do to improve your reputation, your Sender Score and your inbox placement rates.